eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 *Define high-level requirements for WUA as defined in the IAs of article 5a, and for the key attestation.*

+### Clarification before final paper:
+Is "cryptographic bound" relevant to discuss?
+Can we assume batch issuance to be a common practice for solving linkability issues?
+Should we discuss the level of detail in relation to revocation - linkability?
+Should we discuss how webauthn attestations are handled?

+Should the Rulebook be moved to STS work?
+It is mainly technical and not really something that's suitable for discussion.

 ### 1.2 Key Words
 This document uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.
 In addition, 'must' (non-capitalized) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
 The word 'can' indicates a capability, whereas other words, such as 'will', 'is' or 'are' are intended as statements of fact.